farnoosh27/LeetCode-Solutions/392_IsSubsequence/solutions.md

 ## Solution
 The NeetCode solution is provided in the link: https://www.youtube.com/watch?v=99RVfqklbCE

+The function uses two pointers i and j to iterate through the characters of string s and string t, respectively.
+At each iteration, the function compares the current characters of both strings.
+If the characters are equal, the function increments both pointers.
+If the characters are not equal, the function increments only the pointer for string t.

 ### time and space complexity
 The time complexity of the given function is O(n), where n is the length of the longer string t.